CJCascalheira/cjcascalheira/content/project/gmh/index.md

 ___
 As a participant, you can expect a survey that will last for about 10-15 minutes.

+You will answer questions about identity, depression, anxiety, resilience, and well-being.

 There are no known risks associated with this project which are greater than those ordinarily encountered in daily life.
 If you experience discomfort at any time, you may discontinue participation without penalty.

 Participation in this study is voluntary.